Ubicquia Unveils UbiCell Utility-Grade Universal: A Breakthrough in Streetlight Control, Energy Efficiency, and Intelligence

 "As a close collaborator with Ubicquia, we have seen how infrastructure luminaires with the UbiCell® solution have helped cities and utilities improve operational efficiency.
 After our successful launch of AutoConnect™ by AEL® luminaires with embedded Cell Connect™ solution powered by the UbiCell 3i, we are excited to extend and complement our offering to include the new field installable UbiCell UGU." said Sarah Golish, SVP, Digital Lighting Networks, Acuity Brands Lighting and Lighting Controls.

 "Finding a streetlight control for decorative fixtures is always a challenge.
-The size and versatility of Ubicquia's UbiCell® UGU is a perfect solution," said Chris Rosfelder, Vice President of Sales and Marketing, Spring City, Pennsylvania.
+The size and versatility of Ubicquia's UbiCell® UGU is a perfect solution," said Chris Rosfelder, VP of Sales and Marketing, Spring City, Pennsylvania.

 UbiCell UGU Streetlight Control System Innovation